harshv47/Summer-Project-2k18/README.txt

 Feel free to adapt the Makefile in swig/Python to your own system's setting if you cannot make it

+Notes:

+The main- files are the main files that when excuted will start everything

+Before checking create a personal voice model at: https://snowboy.kitt.ai/ It is recommended to use "hey bot" as if it reaches the 500 mark then a universal voice model would be created.
+Then replace/add the model in the folder models.Then change the address of model in whatever main- file you are running to your voice model.

 It is still not ready: